Designing a better way to collaborate, collect and use data for the development of the OxCam Arc.

 The Oxford-Cambridge Arc is the area between Oxford, Milton Keynes and Cambridge.
-It supports over two million jobs for local communities and adds over £110 billion GVA to the economy every year as one of the fastest growing economies in England.
-The Department for Levelling Up, Housing and Communities (formerly the Ministry for Housing Communities and Local Government) has recognised the area as a “globally significant place that has the potential to become even greater”.
-Over the next 30+ years, they’ll be focusing on the area’s growth and how they can work with communities and local partners on its development.
+It supports over two million jobs for local communities as one of the fastest growing economies in England.
+The Department for Levelling Up, Housing and Communities (DLUHC) will be focusing on the area’s growth and how they can work with communities and local partners on its development over the next 30+ years.

 One of the biggest challenges in identifying the data most needed to develop the Arc is the volume and diversity of data that’s currently available.
 Throughout the discovery we wanted to simplify this and find out: